marcovicentini/HW2ADM/README.md

 __[RQ4]__: The most popular payment way is discovered.
 The number of payments for each type and for each borough is presented in dataframe and via bar plot.
 The chi^2 test is provided in order to find out if there is any correlation between boroughs and payment ways.

+__[RQ5]__: The correlation between the length of the distances of trips and durations of the trips is reviewed.
+Provided a plot of their dependence.
+The Pearson Coefficient is computed and are made all the necessary comments.